Subject-Related PreparationMartin Braun

 In the comprehensive overview of courses of study at RWTH Aachen you can filter by language of instruction and find out if RWTH Aachen offers something in English in your field.

 Aside from the courses of study taught completely in English, some faculties offer individual modules in English.
 Exchange students can participate in these modules.
-Here you can find the overview for two consecutive semesters, separated according to either a Bachelor's or Master's level.
 The modules are offered on rotation, meaning they repeat every summer or winter semesters.
 Changes to the schedule may be made.

 Exchange students completing their Bachelor's studies at their home university, can also participate in the English-language Master's modules if they fulfill the technical and subject requirements.